XeTute/Free-LLM-Endpoint/README.md

 **You can always find a production-ready webpage using this endpoint on [our webpage](https://xetute.com/).**

 ## Compute
 This section is not updated too frequently.
 You can always expect a minimum context length of 4k tokens.
-For Current limits:
+Latest limits:

 - Context Length: 16k
 - Processing time (in seconds) for ctx: ~35